Once Upon a Time in Calcutta: Release

 The film premiered at the 78th Venice International Film Festival.
 The premiere was attended by the lead actors Sreelekha Mitra and Arindam Ghosh, along with co-producers Catherine Dussart and Ingrid Lill Høgtun, and For Films producer, Priyankar Patra, who also attended the Venice Production Bridge to pitch Sengupta's next project.
 The film had its North American premiere at the New Directors New Films MoMA in 2022 before screening and winning awards at other festivals in the US.

 Reception

 The film received overwhelmingly positive reviews after the Venice screening.

 Saibal Chatterjee of NDTV gave the film four out of five stars.
 He writes, "Once Upon A Time In Calcutta is a triumph.
 It meshes the intimate with the epic with glorious felicity."
 Giving the film 4.5 out of 5, The Quint writes, "As we concentrate on the minutiae of everyday life, the film captures with tenderness and brilliance a city in flux."

-The Hindu in its post Venice coverage added, "save Dune for IMAX, don't miss Once Upon a Time in Calcutta."
-Cineurope gave the film a positive review, calling it "a cinematic poem to contemporary Kolkata".
+The Hindu in its post-Venice coverage added, "save Dune for IMAX, don't miss Once Upon a Time in Calcutta."
+David Katz of Cineuropa gave the film a positive review, calling it "a cinematic poem to contemporary Kolkata".
 Anupama Chopra praises Sreelekha Mitra in her review for Film Companion, "Sreelekha plays Ela without a trace of vanity.
 Her circumstances might be pathetic but she certainly isn't.
 Instead, Aditya and Gokhan imbue her life with poetry."